Catman (DC Comics): Powers and abilities

-Catman is an Olympic-level athlete and skilled hand-to-hand combatant, able to hold his own against some of the most proficient beings and fighters in the DC universe, including Bronze Tiger, Batman, and an actual lion.
-He is also one of the world's foremost hunters and trackers, possessing an extraordinary sense of smell and sight.
-He is also a skillful observant with the accurate ability to notice and perceive things.
+Catman is an Olympic-level athlete and skilled hand-to-hand combatant, able to hold his own against fighters in the DC universe including Bronze Tiger, Batman, and a lion.
+He is also a hunter and tracker, possessing a heightened sense of smell and sight.
+He is also a skillful observer with the ability to notice and perceive things.

 He wears razor-tipped gauntlets and uses a sharp-edged Catarang, modeled after Batman's Batarang, and a utility belt similar to Batman's.
 The belt frequently has a smiley face button, a trophy he claimed from a misleading pilot on a mission with the Secret Six.
 Catman has claimed several times, both in his early appearances and modern ones, that his cape is mystical and able to restore mortal wounds.

 He was once the owner of a pet Siberian tiger named Rasputin, which was trained and helped him commit crimes.
 Rasputin has not been utilized in his modern appearances to date.

 Cover to Batman: Legends of the Dark Knight#46, art by Russ Heath.